 Frequently Asked Questions (FAQs) About Hard Inquiries

 We covered a lot of different pieces of information about hard inquiries and how long hard inquiries stay on your credit report.
 Some questions are asked more often than others, and we address those here.
-If you have any more unanswered questions, please feel free to leave a comment below or visit the FitSmallBusiness forum, and we will provide an answer.

 What Is a Hard Inquiry on a Credit Report?